Sivasankar-Sivalingam/DT/README.md

-# EdurekaCertification
+# CodeOne Developers

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

+## Development Angular App

+Run `npm start` for a DT application.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run dev` for a DT server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding